nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
+* 1a.
+The provided entry does not exist.
+    * 1a1.
+System shows an error message.

+      Use case ends.

 * 4a.
 No matching entries are found.
     * 4a1.
 System shows a message indicating no results.